-11.17.
-Decorative Containers. - The principal display panel of a cosmetic marketed in a "boudoir-type" container, including decorative cosmetic containers of the "cartridge," "pill box," "compact," or "pencil" variety, and those with a capacity of 7.4 mL (1 /4 oz) or less, may be a tear-away tag or tape affixed to the decorative container and bearing the mandatory label information as required by this regulation.
+- 11.17.
+Decorative Containers.
+The principal display panel of a cosmetic marketed in a "boudoir-type" container, including decorative cosmetic containers of the "cartridge," "pill box," "compact," or "pencil" variety, and those with a capacity of 7.4 mL (1/4 oz) or less, may be a tear-away tag or tape affixed to the decorative container and bearing the mandatory label information as required by this regulation.
+(Amended 1980) - 11.18.

-- 11.18.
 Combination and Variety Packages.
 Combination and variety packages are exempt from the requirements in this regulation for: - (a) location (see Section 8.1.1.
 Location); - (b) free area (see Section 8.1.4.
 Free Area); and

 - (c) minimum height of numbers and letters (see Section 8.2.1.
 Minimum Height of Numbers and Letters).
 (Amended 1989) - 11.19.
 Margarine.
 Margarine in 1 lb rectangular packages, except for packages containing whipped or soft margarine or packages containing more than four sticks, shall be exempt from the requirement in this regulation for location (see Section 8.1.1.
 Location) of the net quantity declaration.
-The statement of net quantity shall appear in a clear and conspicuous manner on the principal display panel. (see 9 CFR 317.2) (Amended 1980, 1993, and 2021)
+The statement of net quantity shall appear in a clear and conspicuous manner on the principal display panel. (see Labels: definition; required features, 9 C.F.R. § 317.2)

+(Amended 1980, 1993, and 2021)

 11.20.
-Corn Flour and Corn Meal. - Corn flour and corn meal packaged in conventional 5, 10, 25, 50, and 100 lb bags shall be exempt from the requirement in this regulation for location (see Section 8.1.1.
+Corn Flour and Corn Meal. - Corn flour and corn meal packaged in conventional 5 lb, 10 lb, 25 lb, 50 lb, and 100 lb bags shall be exempt from the requirement in this regulation for location (see Section 8.1.1.
 Location) of the net quantity declaration.